What Is a Google Penalty (and How to Recover From One)

 Google has made so many improvements and to ensure that its evolving ecosystem remains of the highest quality the search engine will issue "penalties" to those who don't follow the rules.

 It's a pretty simple equation.
 If you do not follow Google’s guidelines, you will be hit with a penalty.
 The result of which will be an improvement in the SERPs as Google will serve the searcher’s intent more accurately and with better quality blue links.

-Let’s dive into the concept of a Google Penalty and what you can do to recover from one.
+Let’s dive into what a Google Penalty is and what you can do to recover from one.